New Adjudicator Application Information

 Adjudicator Training for New Adjudicators Only

-Registration for the approval process will open November 10th.
-There is room for 20 directors to register and registration will close after the class fills or on December 8th, whichever occurs first.
+Registration for the approval process will open November 15th.
+There is room for 15 directors to register.
+Registration will close after the class fills or on December 7th, whichever occurs first.
 There will be no late registrations accepted, nor will there be any walk ins the day of our first class.
-This class of adjudicators will be trained on the new Adjudication Sheets approved by the membership at the September 2017 General Meeting.
-These new sheets will roll out for the 2019 Concert MPA season.
 All new adjudicators will be required to go through the entire training before being placed on the Approved List.

 Adjudication approval process for the Florida Orchestra Association, Inc.

 The process to becoming a Component Board Approved Adjudicator (CBAA) for the Florida Orchestra Association, Inc. has four steps that must be met satisfactorily before an adjudicator is placed on the CBAA list.

 1. The candidate must meet the requirements set forth by the Association’s Board of Directors to begin the process for becoming approved.
 The following criteria must be met by the candidate:

 - Currently teaching orchestra in the State of Florida, or retired from a school in the State of Florida

 - Received 3 final ratings of superior in the last 5 years of teaching in Florida